 This is the weight of a diamond measured in carats.
-One carat is divided into 100 “points,” so that a diamond of 75 points weights 0.75 carats.
+One carat is divided into 100 “points,” so that a diamond of 75 points weighs 0.75 carats.
 The carat-weight of a diamond is the easiest measurement to determine.
-There are five carats in a gram.
+There is 0.2 grams in 1 carat, which makes 1 gram 5 carats.
 The word “carat” comes from the seed of the carob tree pod which is found in tropical climates.
 These seeds were used until this century to weigh precious gems.

 How Carat Weight Affects Value